Guest post by CJ .M. Swaby

 Also remember that the following can lead to low immunity and impair your body’s ability to fight back

 - Chronic Stress (like a Pandemic, Financial, Emotional, Environment)

 - Over training (HIIT training too often, Long endurance style training)

 - Insufficient Sleep (get 7hrs+ if not 8+ or more)

 I urge you to put things in place to help you manage these factors.

 When it comes to COVID-19 there are many weird and wonderful recommendations out there.

 A big thank you to Cj for providing this guest blog full of useful information on immunity.
 Here’s a little bit about him.

-Cj Swaby is a UK based Online Coach, Health Alchemist, Nutritional Therapist and Speaker.
-He has over 20 years experience, nationally and internationally as a coach and educator.
+Cj Swaby is a UK-based Online Coach, Health Alchemist, Nutritional Therapist, and Speaker.
+He has over 20 years of experience, nationally and internationally as a coach and educator.

-You will find Cj working with men an women from all walks of life, from athletes, to every day fitness warriors and those with medical conditions – both online and in person.
+You will find Cj working with men and women from all walks of life, from athletes to everyday fitness warriors and those with medical conditions – both online and in person.